jiri-otoupal/abst/README.md

 ###### Both commands do automatic reconnect on idle SSH Tunnel termination

-* `abst create forward/managed single {context}` for single bastion session with persisting SSH connection, leave context empty if you want to use default
-* `abst create forward/managed fullauto {context}` for automatic Bastion session creation once deleted, will keep your, leave context empty if you want to use default connection alive till you kill this script
+* `abst create forward/managed {context}` for automatic Bastion session creation once deleted, will keep your, leave context empty if you want to use default connection alive till you kill this script